ldipotetjob/genomixcloud.bioinformatic/bakta/README.md

 **AWS S3 + AWS ECS + AWS EFS + AWS BATCH**

-1. Our image contain two directories (/src, /conf).
-2. In the src directory create /src/bakta.sh, it must include a call to the bakta tool and the **in** and **out** directories linked with AWS S3.
-You can place the S3 configuration in /conf folder
-3. In /src/bakta.sh, bakta_db path can be linked to a Volume on AWS EFS.
+1. In /src/bakta.sh, bakta_db path can be linked to a Volume on AWS EFS.
 The previous link can be configured in /conf folder.
-3. Push the image to your AWS Account (**AWS ECR**)
+2. Push the image to your AWS Account (**AWS ECR**)
-4. Create an AWS BATCH job(must be linked to a Volume on AWS EFS) that points to the Bakta image, previously uploaded in AWS ECR.
+3. Create an AWS BATCH job(must be linked to a Volume on AWS EFS) that points to the Bakta image, previously uploaded in AWS ECR.

 In this implementation, we just pointed to the core aspect.
 Be aware that a first glance, you will need to configure AWS services like AWS Networking, AWS IAM, AWS S3, AWS Batch, AWS EFS